-Applicants to the Dental Assisting and Massage Therapy programs who are pregnant at the time of enrollment must provide authorization from their attending physician prior to starting the program.
+Applicants to the Dental Assisting program who are pregnant at the time of enrollment must provide authorization from their attending physician prior to starting the program.

 In the Dental Assisting program, students who become pregnant must obtain written authorization from their attending physician to produce radiographic images.
 Pregnant students who have obtained a written authorization from their attending physician will be required to wear a lead shield at all times during production of x-radiation (this includes production of x-radiation by the pregnant student, fellow students, or teachers).